m-mahmoud-mohamed/Amazon-Reviews-Rating-Prediction/README.md

 # Amazon-Reviews-Rating-Prediction
 ## Overview

 Welcome to the Amazon Reviews Rating Prediction project!
-This repository houses a fine-tuned BERT-based model designed to predict ratings on a scale of 1 to 5 for Amazon product reviews.
+This repository contains a fine-tuned BERT-based model designed to predict ratings on a scale of 1 to 5 for Amazon product reviews.
 The model has been trained on a carefully curated subset of 50,000 reviews from the expansive Amazon Customer Reviews dataset.
 Leveraging the power of a pretrained BERT base model, our goal is to provide accurate and insightful predictions for your Amazon reviews.

 ## Model Details